cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_lake-pigments.md

 ### Lake pigments and natural colorants

 Lake pigments are a type of pigment prepared from organic natural colorants: plant and animal sources.
 As most organic natural colorants are soluble, they cannot be mixed directly with a binding medium and therefore cannot be used as a pigment.
-These colorants must therefore be extracted and then made insoluble in order to use them as pigments.
+To be used as a pigment, these colorants must therefore be extracted as a solulble dye and then made insoluble by precipitating (or adsorbing) the dye onto a colorless or white, insoluble, relatively inert substrate.

-**Lake pigments:** in general, pigments prepared from soluble natural colorants, formed by precipitating (or adsorbing) the dye onto a colorless or white, insoluble, relatively inert substrate.
+In short: lake pigments are made by extracting a dye from an organic material and then turning that dye into a powder.

 > Jo Kirby et al, _Natural Colorants for Dyeing and Lake Pigments: Practical Recipes and their Historical Sources_ (Archetype, London, 2014).